microsoft/PARAKEET/Polyfill/Readme.md

 If not included as part of an [AdRequestConfig](#AdRequestConfig) any information under the specified category may be omitted.

-e.g. if `targeting` is not included then all targeting related information may be excluded.
+e.g. if `targeting` is not included, then all targeting related information may be excluded.

 ```typescript